lldpd/lldpd/README.md

 SONMP frame is received on a given interface, lldpd starts sending EDP, CDP, FDP or SONMP frame on this interface.
-Informations collected through EDP/CDP/FDP/SONMP are integrated with other informations and can be queried with `lldpctl` or through SNMP.
+Informations collected through EDP/CDP/FDP/SONMP are integrated with other informations and can be queried with `lldpcli` or through SNMP.

 For bonding, you need 2.6.24 (in previous version, PACKET_ORIGDEV affected only non multicast packets).
 See: